 Try your hand at baking the Russian sweet treat and sharing it with neighbors or friends.
 A popular Christmas bread, krendel is a sweet yeast bread that is often formed in a pretzel shape and filled with dried fruits.
 It can be left plain, iced with icing, or covered in powdered sugar.

-Light a bonfire.
+Light a Bonfire

-This may be another fun way to bring a bit of Russian tradition into your family.
-If fortune telling doesn't fit well with your core belief system, then consider putting a spin on this activity.
-One idea: have each child make a list of three to five questions about their futures that can be answered with a simple yes or no. Such as, "Will I be rich one day?" or "Will I sunbathe on the moon before I'm forty?"
-Then pass around a Magic Eight Ball for the answers.
-Remind the children that it's all for fun and nothing serious or true.
+Fortune-telling is an old Christmas tradition that's still practiced today for fun.
+Put a spin on this activity by having each child make a list of three to five questions about their futures that can be answered with a simple yes or no. The questions can be serious or silly, like "Will I be rich one day?" or "Will I sunbathe on the moon before I'm 40?"
+Pass around a Magic Eight Ball for the answers.
+Remind the children that it's all for fun!

 It's traditional for Russians to fast on Christmas Eve until they spot the first star in the sky.
 Christmas Eve dinners are typically meatless and may include sochivo, a rice or wheat porridge with honey, poppy seeds, fruit, and chopped walnuts, as well as beetroot soup, vegetable pies, salads, and potatoes.

 On Christmas Day, heartier dishes such as roast pork, pierogis, aspic, and stuffed pies are served.
 Dessert options include pryaniki, or honeybread cookies, kozulya, which are Russian Christmas cookies, and fruit pies.